benne/gulp-mongodb-data/README.md

 # gulp-mongodb-data

-> Load JSON files into MongoDB with Gulp
+> Load JSON files and mongoexport dumps into MongoDB with Gulp

 ## Information